cferdinandi/adventure/content/gm.md

 - Is there a superpower you wish you had or a mythical place you wish you could visit?
 What would happen if it were real?
 - Take a look at some of the maps on [Dyson Logos](https://dysonlogos.blog/maps/) and [2-Minute Tabletop](https://2minutetabletop.com/).
 Imagine exploring them.
 What cool stuff would your adventurers find there?

+### Using Maps

+<p class="margin-bottom-small">A good map can really bring a world to life, and help players get a better sense for where they are, where they can go, and what's possible.</p>

+- **Ready-to-go maps** created ahead of time are useful if your game has well-defined locations
+- **Improvised maps** are built in real-time as you play, are great for games that have more improvisation or open-ended exploring.

+You might mix-and-match both styles in an adventure.
+Players may explore well-defined location, and then venture down a hidden path in a direction you didn’t plan for.

+You can also choose to use maps for certain areas, and nothing but your imagination and _the theater of the mind_ for others.

+{{<callout title="How to Create Maps">}}
+If you want to try drawing your own maps, [Esper the Bard’s series on map-making is fantastic](https://www.youtube.com/watch?v=AeEUMCf0sys&list=PL4lwwEJ-yFaLLyVaHpqVeMUWSNe8NcXgG).
+You can also find tons of free maps at [Dyson Logos](https://dysonlogos.blog/maps/), and inexpensive maps and other printables at [2-Minute Tabletop](https://2minutetabletop.com/).

+Depending on the age and interests of your players, it might also be fun and interesting if you added a physical element to the game.
+You can create maps for locations by building them with blocks, or using toys and figurines for characters, monsters, and NPCS.
+{{</callout>}}

 ## Building Immersive Worlds